thegetty/quire-docs/content/documentation/implementation.md

 - Quire is in limited beta.
 While fully functioning, changes and improvements are continuing to be made to it which may lead to incompatibility across versions.

 - Quire projects, once published, no longer require Quire to keep running.
-After publication, a compatible version of Quire would only be necessary to make new updates and re-output the various file formats
+After publication, a compatible version of Quire would only be necessary to make new updates and re-output the various file formats.